 Have you ever had to clean a messy house when you’re overwhelmed with a huge mess?
 Maybe you’ve had a bad week at work and have not had the time to clean.
 Or, perhaps you’ve been sick in bed and just woke up to a tidal wave of mess and clutter.

 But whatever the reason, getting overwhelmed by a messy house is something that can stop you right in your fuzzy slippers.
 I too have been through “messy house-cleaning overwhelm” and it can be completely unsettling, especially when you don’t know where to start.

-One of the things I’ve done in my adult life is to help out with my disabled mom with her housework, (up until her passing in 2020).
+One of the things I’ve done in my life is to help out my disabled mom with her housework, (up until her passing in 2020).
 She lived in her own home across town and while she had other help, I regularly cleaned, cooked and grocery shopped for her.
 Outside of that, I also spent quality time with her and worked, so my own housework chores usually came last.
 So yeah, it got hectic at times.

 But I have no regrets and would do it all over again.
 The point is that life happens and sometimes we get busier and more tired than we ever could imagine.
 So, if you’re dealing with an over-messy house, here are some tips to help you clean and get past the paralyzing overwhelm to get your house clean.

 How to clean a messy house when you’re overwhelmed

 How to clean a messy house when there’s too much clutter

 If you need to clean a messy house and you’re overwhelmed, it can be difficult to know where to start.
 But this is when you need to focus on getting items back to where they belong.
 You don’t have to over-think it, simply get some boxes, label them with a marker and start sorting things.